-Students will need to join your NoRedInk class so that they can access the class assignments.
-You can invite students to join your NoRedInk class by sharing your class invite link or class code, or you can manually add students to your NoRedInk classes and share each of their usernames and passwords with them so that they can log in.
-Keep reading for instructions on how to invite or add students to your classes.
+In order to access their assignments, students will need to join your NoRedInk class.
+You can invite students to join your NoRedInk class by sharing your class invite link or class code, or you can manually add students to your NoRedInk classes.
+When adding students manually, you'll need to share each of their usernames and passwords with them so that they can log in.

-If your NoRedInk course is synced with Clever rostering, you will not have an invite link, class code, or the option to add students manually.
+If your course is synced with Clever rostering, you won't need to add students to your class in NoRedInk.
 Read this article to learn how to get students added to Clever-synced classes.

 Invite students to join your class

 An invite link is a URL that is pre-populated with your class code for quick student access.
-When students sign into or sign up for NoRedInk via your class invite link, their account will be automatically associated with your class (so there's no need for students to add the class code again).
+When students sign into or sign up for NoRedInk via your class invite link, their account will be automatically enrolled in your class (there's no need for students to add the class code again).
 The link will look something like: https://www.noredink.com/join/class-code-5

 Find your invite link

 - Click on the “copy link” button under Send Invite Link to copy the link to your clipboard.

 Alternatively, you can also just share the unique class code itself with students.
 Students can then enter the class code while they're signing up for a new NoRedInk student account, or from their homepage if they already have an existing NoRedInk account.

 Find your class code

 💡Share your invite link in a letter to students